n8n-io/n8n-docs/docs/reference/glossary.md

 An acronym for *Secure Socket Layer*, it is the primary way that web based services are secured.
 A SSL [certificate](#Certificate) is often used on websites to encrypt the information that is travelling between a web server and a web page.

 n8n uses SSL [certificates](#Certificate) to secure the n8n [UI](#UI) so that any information that is passed between the n8n server and the user's web browser is encrypted and cannot be spied upon when it is travelling between the two.

+For further reading, see [SSL and SSL Certificates Explained For Beginners](http://www.steves-internet-guide.com/ssl-certificates-explained/).

 # Token
 A unique identifier, typically a long string of characters, used to increase the security of systems that request or transmit data.
 It is usually a shared secret between the sender and the receiver to allow either system to determine if they should be requesting/transmitting data.
 Tokens can also sometimes be used as [encryption keys](#encryption-key) to make the data which is transmitted illegible to thoses without the token.